esphome/esphome-docs/components/display/index.rst

 Display Rendering Engine
 ------------------------

-ESPHome's own powerful rendering engine can do many things like draw some basic shapes, print text with any font you want, or even show images.
+ESPHome's own powerful rendering engine can handle many common tasks such as drawing basic shapes, printing text with fonts of your choice, or even rendering images.

 To achieve all this flexibility displays tie in directly into ESPHome's :ref:`lambda system <config-lambda>`.
 So when you want to write some text or sensor values to the screen you will be writing in C++ code